WebAssembly/component-model/design/mvp/Explainer.md

 field in the binary format to determine whether to decode as a module or a component.

-For `url` or `relative-url` import names, the `string` URL would be used as the [Module Specifier].
-For naked kebab-`name` imports, the `name` would be used as the [Module Specifier]  (and an import map would be needed to map the `name` to a URL).
-For `locked-dep` and `unlocked-dep` import names, ESM-integration would likely simply fail loading the module, requiring a bundler to map these registry-relative names to URLs.
+For URL import names, the embedded URL would be used as the [Module Specifier].
+For plain names, the whole plain name would be used as the [Module Specifier] (and an import map would be needed to map the string to a URL).
+For locked and unlocked dependency names, ESM-integration would likely simply fail loading the module, requiring a bundler to map these registry-relative names to URLs.

-TODO: ESM-integration for `interface` imports and exports is still being worked out in detail.
+TODO: ESM-integration for interface imports and exports is still being worked out in detail.

 The main remaining question is how to deal with component imports having a